California Energy Code: 2019 Code

 The 2019 California Energy Code became effective on January 1, 2020.
 It focuses on such areas such as residential photovoltaic systems, thermal envelope standards and non-residential lighting requirements.

 Homes built under this code are about 53% more energy efficient than those built to comply with the 2016 Energy Code.
 This code provides a market for "smart" technologies.

 The 2019 Code added photovoltaic system requirements for low-rise residential buildings.
 Exceptions grant a reduction in size for photovoltaic systems.

-The 2019 Code has simpler non-residential forms and reduces their number from 47 forms to 10.
-Each building component has one form per category: